Corpuscular theory of light: End of corpuscular theory

 The dominance of Newtonian natural philosophy in the eighteenth century was one of the decisive factors ensuring the prevalence of the corpuscular theory of light.
 Newtonians maintained that the corpuscles of light were projectiles that travelled from the source to the receiver with a finite speed.
 In this description, the propagation of light is transportation of matter.

 However by the turn of the century, beginning with Thomas Young's double-slit experiment in 1801, more evidence in the form of novel experiments on diffraction, interference, and polarization showcased issues with the theory.
 A wave theory based on Young, Augustin-Jean Fresnel and François Arago's work would materialise in a novel wave theory of light.

 Quantum mechanics

 The notions of light as a particle resurfaced in the 20th century with the photoelectric effect.
 In 1905, Albert Einstein explained this effect by introducing the concept of light quanta or photons.
 Quantum particles are considered to have wave–particle duality.

+Some authors consider that Newtonian theory of light, where corpuscles interact with the luminiferous aether, established a predecessor to the pilot wave theory, which is one of the interpretations of quantum mechanics.

 In quantum field theory, photons are explained as excitations of the electromagnetic field using second quantization.